krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 In Spark, the core data structures are immutable, meaning they cannot be changed after they’re created.

 To “change” a DataFrame, you need to instruct Spark how you would like to modify it to do what you want.
-These instructions are called transformations.
+These instructions are called __transformations__.

 ```
 # in Python
 divisBy2 = myRange.where("number % 2 = 0")
 ```

 Notice that these return no output.
 This is because we specified only an abstract transformation, and Spark will not act on transformations until we call an action.

 Lazy evaulation means that Spark will wait until the very last moment to execute the graph of computation instructions.
 In Spark, instead of modifying the data immediately when you express some operation, you build up a plan of transformations that you would like to apply to your source data.

 By waiting until the last minute to execute the code, Spark compiles this plan from your raw DataFrame transformations to a streamlined physical plan that will run as efficiently as possible across the cluster.
 This provides immense benefits because Spark can optimize the entire data flow from end to end.

 ### Actions

 Transformations allow us to build up our logical transformation plan.
 To trigger the computation, we run an action.
 An action instructs Spark to compute a result from a series of transformations.

 The simplest action is count, which gives us the total number of records in the DataFrame:
 ```